Skip to content

 Target CPL your number × 1,000 = budget

-Every figure here should be your figure, measured.
+Those inputs are placeholders for arithmetic, not benchmarks — every figure should be your figure, measured from last season.
 The point is the discipline: a goal without this math is a wish.
 If your blended cost per acquisition clears your commission per enrollment with margin, scale spend.
 If it doesn’t, fix the funnel — usually the landing page or the speed of first contact — before you add budget.

 Ship it before the window opens